yl-dan/cnpj-enricher/README.md

 | `--segments` | Path to a JSON map of CNAE prefix to segment label |
 | `--limit` | Stop after N rows.
 Useful for a first test run |

+An optional `vendor_name` column, if present, is used to label progress output.

 Start with `--limit 5` against a copy of the file to confirm the column mapping before committing to a full run.